AlexLipp/faster-unmixer/README.md

-# Unmixing river sediments for the elemental geochemistry of their source regions
+# Unmixing nested observed concentrations in river networks for source regions

-This notebook provides a minimum working example (`fast_inversion_mwe.ipynb`) demonstrating how to invert river sediment geochemistry for the composition of their source regions.

-Unlike the previously published method [(Lipp et al. 2021)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GC009838) this is significantlyfaster.
-This speed-up is achieved through using Powell's algorithm instead of the Nelder-Mead to optimise the objective function and by parallelising the flow accumulation.
-We also initialise the solution closer to the solution than if just a constant initial composition is used but this has just a marginal impact on the runtime.
+This repository implements an efficient solution to the unmixing of nested concentrations in a (river) network using convex optimisation.
+The method is described in our [EGU abstract](https://meetingorganizer.copernicus.org/EGU23/EGU23-5368.html)

-# Compiling
+## Compiling

 Check out submodules:
 ```